Staying Strong After GLP-1 Is Possible

 Before

-This is the time to get to know your body, not fix it.
+This is the time to get to know your body, not to try and “fix” anything.

 Start by noticing what makes you tired.
 Track your sleep for a week by writing down what time you go to bed, when you wake up, and how rested you feel.
-Then look at what happens on days you do not sleep well.
-Do you snack more?
-Feel hungrier?
-Get irritated faster?
+You can even give it a score.
+Like, use a scale of 1-10, 1 being you didn’t sleep well, couldn’t fall or stay asleep, and 8 being you slept great and woke up refreshed.
+Then look at what happens on the days you scored low and notice if you snack more, feel hungrier, or get irritated faster.

-And when you eat, slow down enough to notice the meal.
-If you usually eat while watching TV, try sitting at a table and setting your fork down between bites.
-See if you can tell the difference between being satisfied and being full.
+• If you usually eat while watching TV, try sitting at a table and setting your fork down between bites.
+See if you can tell the difference between being satisfied and being overly full.
 Download this hunger scale and aim for a 4-5 before and during your meal.

-These are the kinds of habits that prepare your metabolism for what is ahead, the ones that help your hunger cues stay steady once the medication starts doing its part.
+These are the kinds of habits that prepare your metabolism for what is ahead.
+The types of shifts that help your hunger cues stay steady once the medication starts doing its part.

 During